lukeforit/app-hunter/spec.md

 >   "companyName": string,
 >   "role": string,
 >   "location": string,
+>   "salary": string,
 >   "workMode": "On-site" | "Remote" | "Hybrid",
 >   "link": string,
 >   "dateApplied": "YYYY-MM-DD",
 >   "status": "Sent"
 > }
 >
-> If a value is missing, return an empty string.
+> If a salary range is found, extract only the numerical maximum.
+If a value is missing, return an empty string.
 Do not include markdown formatting or prose.
 Return only the JSON."

 ### 🚦 Error Handling
 - If the AI cannot determine the Company or Role, return the best guess but flag it in the UI for user verification.